How to Ensure you Choose the Right R&D Tax Credit Advisor

 What are the main considerations when choosing an advisor?

 When looking to employ any professional service, there are inevitably a mix of factors to consider before selecting your preferred supplier.
 To put it simply, you should ask yourself the following questions:

 - Can they do the job effectively and efficiently?

 - Can you find evidence on how the supplier has helped others?

 These questions seem simplistic enough on the surface but in practise, how do you find the answers?

 My advice would be:

 R&D tax credits is a complex area of tax law, one of which is not offered as standard by mainstream accountants as it is not a compliance service.
-Due to its highly technical nature, it is imperative that your adviser has the necessary qualifications needed to undertake the work with the highest level of detail and accuracy.
-The adviser should be a qualified chartered accountant (ACA or ACCA) or chartered tax adviser (CTA).
+Due to its highly technical nature, it is imperative that your advisor has the necessary qualifications needed to undertake the work with the highest level of detail and accuracy.
+The advisor should be a qualified chartered accountant (ACA or ACCA) or chartered tax advisor (CTA).
 Having these qualifications will guarantee that they have passed the necessary exams and are regulated by professional bodies, enforcing them to follow strict codes of conduct.

 Check the supplier’s website for any testimonials or case studies providing information on the experiences of other clients.
 I would also recommend browsing their social media channels to see if they have published any good news stories or successes.
 Social media is also a good place to investigate whether the supplier has any partnerships/relationships with any reputable organisations that would give you peace of mind on their integrity.